Price Sensitivity - Price Sensitivity Analysis

 Price elasticity is one way of describing price sensitivity and the effect of price change.
 Price elasticity is defined as the % change in sales likely to take place as a result of a 1% change in price.
 As increased price results in a reduction in demand the price elasticity of demand will always be a negative figure.
 Unit price elasticity refers to the specific situation where a 1% change in price causes exactly a 1% decrease in sales.

 In most price models, including simple linear relationships, the price elasticity will vary depending on the particular point of reference on the demand curve.
 So the elasticity from a point where the price is 8.00 may vary from the elasticity when the price is 9.00.
-The elasticity at particular price may then be referred to as the 'point' price elasticity.
+The elasticity at particular price may is then referred to as the "point price elasticity of demand".

 Cause and Effect Analysis